MaterSim/PyXtal/doc/Usage.rst

     my_crystal = pyxtal()
     my_crystal.from_random(3, 225, ['C'], [12])

 This would create a crystal structure with 3D structure with space group 225, 12 carbon atoms in the conventional cell.
-For stoichiometries with more than one type of atom, replace ``[C]`` with a list of atomic symbols, and replace ``[12]`` with a list of numbers.
+For stoichiometry with more than one type of atom, replace ``[C]`` with a list of atomic symbols, and replace ``[12]`` with a list of numbers.
 For example,

 .. code-block:: Python